 enable the participating organisations to discover common and complementary skills/areas and initiatives that could form the foundation for future collaborations and future strategic research alliances

 facilitate the sharing of latest developments, experience and information and the unification of participating organisations’ diverse knowledge in the area of engineering and technology by enabling the host institution to use the opportunity to engage the fellow in a range of mutually beneficial activities.

 These may include, for example:

 working collaboratively on joint papers and research proposals to tackle ambitious research problems or challenges, both within the host department and also through the involvement of other UK universities and UK industries

 delivering lectures, presentations, seminars, demonstrations, and expert workshops to graduates, undergraduates, members of the host faculty and academics from other UK institutions

 guiding the design and delivery of new teaching modules and/or programmes

-Please see the pages on How to apply, FAQ and Eligibility for more information.
+Please see the FAQ and Eligibility pages for more information.

 For any further enquiries, please contact the international team